-Read what our conservation scientist in Michigan has to say about the problem, and when you're done reading, send us your questions on any conservation subject for one of the Conservancy's 720 staff scientists.
+Read what our conservation scientist in Michigan has to say about the problem, and when you're done reading, send us your questions on any conservation subject for one of the Conservancy's hundreds of staff scientists.
 (Note: We regret that we can only answer one or two questions each month and that we cannot answer the others offline.)

 Jeff White of Saginaw, MI, asks:

 “So much freshwater shoreline and ditches around Michigan's Saginaw Bay are choked with 11-foot-high pampas grass, yet I see new residences are still deliberately planting this invader species.
 My question is: Isn't there a system in place to prevent nurseries from selling invader species?"

 There are federally listed noxious species, which nurseries can't sell.
 In Michigan, the Legislature passed aquatic invasive species legislation in 2005 that includes a list of regulated and restricted species that nurseries in Michigan can't sell — but the list is pretty short.

 Since the initial passage of this legislation, the Michigan Department of Natural Resources (DNR) has developed a process for adding species to the list of prohibited and restricted species.
 This process involves completion of a nomination packet and submission to the DNR for an extensive review.
 I think that the current effort to remove yellow-flag iris from the list is the first test of this process.

 At the national level, The Nature Conservancy is working with many other partner organizations and agencies to develop and enact a screening process to review non-native plant species before they are introduced to market.
 Any species found likely to be invasive would be prohibited by this process.
 Other states, such as New Hampshire, have strong legislation in place, but most states do not.

 More Than One Approach to Stopping Invasive Plants

 Another approach to reducing the spread or introduction of invasive species through nurseries is to adopt voluntary codes of conduct.